Nov 2024 logoAmplifying Advocacy: Career Development in a Disrupted World of Work

 Continuing Education

-NCDA Cred Comm LogoNCDA's Credentialing Commission has approved the CPI according to the Continuing Education Manual
+NCDA Cred Comm LogoNCDA's Credentialing Commission has approved this as a Career Practitioner Event (CPI) according to the Continuing Education Manual.

 What is a Career Practitioner Institute?